The profit lies in the purchase - buying prescription drugs correctly

 Note:

-Check your supplier contracts and discount agreements.
-Small adjustments can quickly lead to noticeably higher earnings.
+Review your supplier contracts and discount agreements.
+Small adjustments can quickly lead to a noticeable increase in revenue.

 Strategies for more efficiency in purchasing